African Theological Network Press (ATNP)

 The African church is under-resourced

-African Christianity is young, creative and dynamic.
+The African Christian population is youthful, creative and dynamic.
 It is joyful.
-It provides a fresh new perspective on our relationship with Christ and his love for us.
+It provides a fresh new perspective on our relationship with Christ and His love for us.

 However, it is hugely under-resourced.